tehkillerbee/mopidy-tidal/README.md

 ```
 2. Go to that link in your browser, approve it, and that should be it.

 The OAuth session will be reloaded automatically when Mopidy is restarted.
+It
-It will be necessary to perform these steps again if/when the session expires or if the json file is moved.
+will be necessary to perform these steps again if/when the session expires or if
+the json file is moved.

-##### Note: Login process is a **blocking** action, so Mopidy + Web interface will NOT load until you approve the application.
+##### Note: Login process is a **blocking** action, so Mopidy + Web interface will stop loading until you approve the application.

+If for some reason loading cached credentials fails, `mopidy-tidal` will restart
+the oauth flow (potentially blocking mopidy).
+If connection failed for a
+network error and this new connection also fails, your cached credentials will
+not be overwritten.
+There is, however, a potential race condition where the
+network comes back online after a failed connection and `mopidy-tidal`
+unnecessarily requests new credentials.
+This bug has never been reported in the
+wild and is only mildly annoying, whereas any logic to detect it (for instance
+by inspecting the specific failure from `python-tidal`) would probably be more
+fragile.

 ## Test Suite
 Mopidy-Tidal has a test suite which currently has 100% coverage.
 Ideally